-Head coach Tim Corbin begins his 17th season at the helm of the Vanderbilt baseball program.
-During his tenure Corbin has turned the Commodores into a national power and taken the program to unprecedented success leading Vanderbilt to the top of college baseball in 2014 with the school’s first-ever men’s national championship.
+Head coach Tim Corbin begins his 18th season at the helm of the Vanderbilt baseball program in 2020.
+During his tenure Corbin has turned the Commodores into a national power, leading Vanderbilt to two national championships in the last six seasons (2014, 2019).

-Over the last five seasons, the Dores have secured a pair of trips to the College World Series championship while running their streak to 13 consecutive NCAA Tournament berths — the longest active streak in the Southeastern Conference.
+Over the last six seasons, the Dores have secured three trips to the College World Series finals while running their streak to 14 consecutive NCAA Tournament berths — the longest active streak in the Southeastern Conference.

 Since taking over in 2003, 48 players have been named All-America including 14 who have received first-team All-America recognition.
 During that stretch, 28 Commodores have been named freshman All-America and 24 have made MLB appearances.

 The Commodores capped their shortened 2020 campaign ranked No. 5 by Collegiate Baseball.
 Vanderbilt led the nation in ERA (1.84) while finishing third in hits allowed per nine innings (5.51), fourth in strikeouts per nine innings (12.1) and fifth in shutouts (4).

 Vanderbilt posted an SEC-record 59 wins during its historic 2019 College World Series championship campaign.
 The Commodores captured the SEC regular season and tournament titles, becoming the first program to accomplish the feat outright since Vandy’s 2007 program did so.

 The Commodores set single-season records in home runs (100), RBIs (541), walks (339), runs (578) and strikeouts (765).
 For his efforts, Corbin was named American Baseball Coaches Association and Collegiate Baseball’s coach of the year.